How to Help a Student in Distress

 "I think you will find it very helpful to discuss all this with someone impartial, someone who can help you sort out your thoughts and feelings."Avoid labeling the student or their behavior.
 For example, don't say "You're depressed," or "You have an eating disorder," or "You should be in therapy."
 Labeling, whether accurate or inaccurate, can frighten or discourage a student from getting help.
 And remember that different families and cultures have different ways of expressing their distress; what looks strange to you may be "normal" for the other person.

-"This is just the thing to consult with a counselor about - a counselor will know more about this than either one of us."
+"This is just the thing to consult with a therapist about - a therapist will know more about this than either one of us."

 "You and I just don't have enough time together to address these concerns the way they deserve, and I think you'd get a lot out of talking them over with someone at greater length."